Taking Steel Seizure Seriously: The Iran Nuclear Agreement and the Separation of Powers

-This article examines the constitutional validity of President Obama's decision, as part of his 2015 agreement with Iran, effectively to repeal 17 different sanctions laws for the 15-year life of the agreement.
+This Article examines the constitutional validity of President Obama's decision, as part of his 2015 agreement with Iran, effectively to repeal seventeen different sanctions provisions for the fifteen-year life of the agreement.
 Although Congress had legislated extensively in this area, the President effected this change by entering into a "nonbinding political agreement" with Iran and by aggregating individual waiver provisions in the sanctions laws into an across-the-board waiver of sanctions.
-We argue that the commitments made by the President in the Iran agreement violate a fundamental separation-of-powers limit on executive power — what we term "the Steel Seizure principle," after the Youngstown Steel Seizure Case.
+We argue that the commitments made by the President in the Iran agreement violate a fundamental separation-of-powers limit on executive power — what we term "the Steel Seizure principle," after Youngstown — the Steel Seizure case.

-As the Supreme Court reaffirmed in the Steel Seizure Case, the President does not have lawmaking power even where national-security and foreign-relations concerns are at stake.
-A vast literature has grown around the Steel Seizure Case, especially the influential concurring opinion by Justice Robert Jackson.
-Yet relatively little attention has been paid to the majority view of the Justices that President Truman’s seizure order was unlawful not because it contravened any express statutory prohibition but because it flouted the congressional "plan" for addressing the particular policy issue.
-This central aspect of the Steel Seizure Case highlights what is particularly problematic about President Obama's decision to aggregate authorities in the sanctions laws and to commit the United States to an across-the-board waiver of nuclear-related sanctions pursuant to his agreement with Iran.
-The President treated the waiver provisions as an invitation to end the congressionally prescribed sanctions regime for addressing Iran's nuclear weapons program and to replace it with his own non-sanctions regime for addressing the same issue.
+As the U.S. Supreme Court reaffirmed in Steel Seizure, the President does not have lawmaking power even where national security and foreign relations concerns are at stake.
+A vast literature has grown around Steel Seizure, especially its influential concurring opinion by Justice Robert Jackson.
+Yet relatively little attention has been paid to the majority view of the Justices that President Truman's seizure order was unlawful not because it contravened any express statutory prohibition but because it flouted the congressional "plan" for addressing the particular policy issue.
+This aspect of Steel Seizure highlights what is particularly problematic about President Obama's decision to aggregate authorities in the sanctions laws and to commit the United States to an across-the-board waiver of nuclear-related sanctions pursuant to his agreement with Iran.
+President Obama treated the waiver provisions as an invitation to end the congressionally prescribed sanctions regime for addressing Iran's nuclear weapons program and to replace it with his own nonsanctions regime for addressing the same issue.
 Yet the President lacks the unilateral power to overturn Congress's prescribed policy and to replace it with his own.